Gamete Intra Fallopian Transfer (GIFT)

-What Does GIFT Mean In an Infertility Context?
+What is GIFT in terms of Infertility Context?

 How Is GIFT Different From Other Techniques?